-Plenty of exercise is key to keeping most dogs happy, healthy, and out of trouble.
-Keeping your dog's mind and body active has countless benefits.
-But we can't control the weather, and it can sometimes be difficult to follow a regular exercise routine when the weather prohibits us from spending time outdoors with our pets.
+The weather where we live is steadily getting colder.
+I still have no idea where the summer went.
+But we’ve been waking up to frosts for the last couple of mornings.
+Before we know it I’m sure we’ll be dealing with snow.
+It’s also starting to get darker earlier, which makes it harder for me to take my dogs out for walks/exercise after I finish working in the evenings.
+Plenty of exercise is key to keeping most dogs happy, healthy, and out of trouble!
+Keeping your dog’s mind and body active has countless benefits.
+But we can’t control the weather.
+It can sometimes be difficult to follow a regular exercise routine when the weather prohibits us from spending time outdoors with our pets.
+Especially on cold, snowy, dark winter evenings, I find myself thankful that it’s relatively easy to exercise my small dogs indoors.

-Whether it be excessive heat, cold, snow, or rain, there are times when it's not really very practical, or comfortable, to exercise our dogs outdoors.
-But just because Fido has to go a day without his regular nice long walk, doesn't mean you should forgo exercise completely.
+Whether it be excessive heat, cold, snow, or rain, there are times when it’s not really very practical, or comfortable, to exercise our dogs outdoors.
+But just because Fido has to go a day without his regular nice long walk, doesn’t mean you should forgo exercise completely!
+A well-exercised dog is easier to train, calmer around the house, and less likely to get bored and go looking for ways to get into trouble.
+Both my dogs, despite being years past their puppy days, are troublemakers.
+Keeping them both mentally and physically stimulated goes a long way toward keeping the peace around our house.

 Here are some recommendations for ways to keep your pup’s mind and body active indoors, for those times when mother nature keeps you from enjoying the great outdoors.